-Note: If you select the Flag parts with 'yes' answer(s) for MSI questions option in the MPC Application Setup, then the column will display a square icon, ■, for each part that has answered "Yes" to at least one MSI question.
+Note: If you select the Flag parts with 'yes' answer(s) for MSI questions option in the MPC Application Setup, then the column will display a square icon, for each part that has answered "Yes" to at least one MSI question.
 This makes it easier to see which parts may need extra attention.

-• Status Updates displays = if the item contains any status update notes.

-- Attachment displays a paper clip icon if one or more files or URLs have been attached to the corresponding item.
+- Status Updates displays = if the item contains any status update notes. - Attachment displays a paper clip icon if one or more files or URLs have been attached to the corresponding item.
 It displays if a Description and Operation (D&O) document is one of the attached files. - Flag displays a flag for the item, if desired.
 The available flags are: Complete (indicated by a green flag), In Progress (indicated by a yellow flag) and Incomplete (indicated by a red flag).

-In all ReliaSoft applications, flags are displayed in the interface only and do not affect analysis results or reports. - User Access displays an icon when the item is inaccessible.
-(See Status Indicators.) - If the item is in use by another user, an in use icon 40 will be displayed.
-Point to the icon to display the name of the user who is accessing the item. - F-F-E-C Analysis displays F if a functional failure analysis has been created for the MSI.
+In all ReliaSoft applications, flags are displayed in the interface only and do not affect analysis results or reports.

+- User Access displays an icon when the item is inaccessible.
+(See Status Indicators.) - If the item is in use by another user, an in use icon will be displayed.
+Point to the icon to display the name of the user who is accessing the item. - If you do not have the item permissions needed to edit the item, a restricted access icon will be displayed. - F-F-E-C Analysis displays F if a functional failure analysis has been created for the MSI.